nackjaylor/formatting_tips-tricks/README.md

 ### Cross-referencing
 If you are working through a solution, and you wish to use a result from earlier or talk specifically about a prior equation or figure or section you will need to let the reader know exactly what you are referring to.
 Re-writing it or writing a reminder for the reader is inefficient - so you should be telling the reader where they can find the info again if they need a refresher.

 Imagine you type out in your thesis "In Eq.
 1.2 we provide the result for the Schwarzschild radius of a black hole" during the first draft.
 Six months later, you submit and celebrate and have your thesis printed because of how proud you are.
-Reading through with your family you re-read that line and flick pack 26 pages to Eq 1.2... only now it is the equation for the heat flux needed to bake a cake!
+Reading through with your family you re-read that line and flick back 26 pages to Eq 1.2... only now it is the equation for the heat flux needed to bake a cake!
 Oh no, you added an equation and now your text no longer lines up - how silly you look!

 This could have been avoided if you had added `\label{eq:schwarzschild}` and then used "In Eq.~\ref{eq:schwarzschild}..." within the equation block.
 This is known as cross-referencing and LaTeX allows you to programmatically reference sections which update as you change the content of your document.